GIXLabs/rccars/README.md

 # Electronics Assembly

-1. Collect the above components from the Prototyping Labs staff.
+1. Collect the above components from the Prototyping Lab staff.

 1. You want to stack the **motor board** on top of the **brain board**.
 To indicate it's stacked properly, ensure that the rounded corners of the board and pins are aligned.